 5.1 Building Site Boundary (BSB).

-All Lots in the Aldasoro Ranch have a designated BSB.
-Improvements, including but not limited to excavations, buildings, decks, patios, roof overhangs, play areas, swimming pools, tennis courts, and enclosed parking areas may not be located or constructed on the Lot outside of the corresponding BSB.
-It is anticipated that only driveways, underground utilities, limited surface parking and landscaping will be allowed outside of the BSB (see Building Site Boundary Covenant).
+Improvements, including but not limited to buildings, decks, patios, roof overhangs, play areas, swimming pools, tennis courts, and enclosed parking areas may not be located or constructed on the lot outside of the corresponding Building Site Boundary.
+It is anticipated that only the following improvements will be allowed by the DRB outside the Building Site Boundary consistent with the Building Site Covenant: driveways, underground utilities, address monuments, limited excavation and grading, limited surface parking and natural landscaping without any hardscape or structures. (see Building Site Boundary Covenant).

-5.1.1 The Community was designed in such a manner that utilities and driveways, connect at a street therefore it is expressly permitted for utilities, driveways, and Improvements necessary to facilitate driveways to be constructed in part outside the Lot’s BSB.
+5.1.1 The Community was designed in such a manner that utilities and driveways connect at a street therefore it is expressly permitted for utilities, driveways, and Improvements necessary to facilitate driveways to be constructed in part outside the Lot’s BSB.

 5.1.2 A Lot may be developed and used for the construction of one (1) Dwelling Unit including, at a minimum, a two (2) car garage, with an Accessory Dwelling Unit, and an Accessory Structure.
 A Lot shall not be further subdivided, condominiumized or fractionalized.